inkblotty/duckCoins/README.md

 - begin aggregating data from all current rates

 ### Day 4
+- 4.5 hours
-- connecting to poloniex server-side
+- connecting to poloniex and coincap server-side
+- grabbing high/low values for each coin
+- rendering rates and best exchanges client side
+- reworking db schema to work better with apis